-Women have been the center influence of men in film that are beyond measure.
+Women have been the center influence of men in film that is beyond measure.
 Godard, Fellini, Cassavetes, Lynch.
 There is no argument against their world of stun.
 This is the seeing glass that feeds of women under the influence of film behind the lens.
-Jaclyn Bethany directed the cult favorite, The Last Birthday, starring Greta Bellamacina, where she has given her own script to the last moments of the infamous execution of the Romanov children in exile.
-Her telling doesn’t feel like an interpretation which is a through-line in Bethany’s work.
+Jaclyn Bethany directed the cult favorite, The Last Birthday, starring Greta Bellamacina, where she has given her own script-take to the last moments of the infamous execution of the Romanov children in exile.
+Her telling doesn’t feel like an interpretation which is a through line in Bethany’s work.
 Her version is a created dignity for innocent young women in history.
 It is the humanization of birthday tears that exist even amongst banishment.
 We don’t become less human in capture, a daring and imperative point.
-Bethany has a fierce drive in her filmmaking, there is a layer of measures being considered simultaneously.
+Bethany has a fierce drive in her filmmaking – there is a layer of measures being considered simultaneously.
 Formalism asks questions of modernity and reference begs for life anew.

 Brit Parks: In your film The Last Birthday, you depicted an experimental telling of the last moments of the Romanov children.
 Can you speak to why that particular story interested you and what you felt your version focused upon.